Last Updated: March 26, 2026

 Signs of Ill Health

 If your fancy goldfish seem lethargic, aren’t eating much, have pale skin, are hollow-bellied, or have fraying fins or scale loss, that means their health or life expectancy is compromised.
-Here’s what might be ailing them:
+Here’s what is ailing them:

 Common Health Issues and Treatment